pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 }
 ```

-However, what if the effect required 10,000 steps to finish.
+However, what if the effect required 10,000 steps to finish?
 Or 100,000?
 Or more?
 It would be
-immensely wasteful to send 100,000 actions into the system to report a progress that is only
+immensely wasteful to send 100,000 actions into the system to report a progress value that is only
 going to vary from 0.0 to 1.0.

 Instead, you can choose to report the progress every once in awhile.
 You can even do the math